WillyRay/harris-mrsa-model/description.md

 # Harris MRSA Model - Comprehensive Description

-## Recent Updates (as of December 2025)
+## Recent Updates (as of December 23, 2025)

-- **Transmission logic updated:** The disease transmission logic has been revised and extended (see Disease Transmission Model section below).
+- **Disease progression implemented:** The disease model now includes progression from COLONIZED to INFECTED state using a scheduled Gamma-distributed time-to-event process (see `Progression.java`).
+- **Importation model updated:** Patient admission now uses a probability distribution to determine disease status on admission: 88% susceptible, 10% colonized, 2% infected.
+- **DischargedPatient tracking enhanced:** The `DischargedPatient` record now properly tracks all disease-related fields:
+  - `colonizedOnAdmit` / `colonizedTime` - colonization status and timing
+  - `infectedOnAdmit` / `infectedTime` - infection status and timing
+  - `dischargeLocation` - location at time of discharge
+  - `death` - mortality flag (infrastructure in place, not yet implemented)
+- **Transmission logic updated:** HCW-to-patient transmission events are recorded with proper Patient field updates for post-simulation analysis.
+- **New analysis tools:** Added `R/discharged_patients_analysis.qmd` for comprehensive analysis of patient outcomes including LOS, disease status, transfers, and temporal patterns.
-- **Transmission data collection:** A new transmission data file (`transmission.txt`) is generated, capturing all HCW-to-patient transmission events for detailed analysis.
+- **Transmission data collection:** A new transmission data file (`transmission_data.txt`) captures all HCW-to-patient transmission events.
-- **Documentation improvements:** Various documentation updates and preparations for next-phase development.
-- This documentation reflects the state of the 'next' branch as of December 2025.
+- This documentation reflects the state of the 'next' branch as of December 23, 2025.

 ## Next Steps
-- Add patient->hcw contamination data file
-- finish disease model especially transitions from C to I, I to R
+- Implement I→R (infection to recovery) transition
+- Implement mortality process (Death.java is currently a stub)
+- Calibrate visit rates to match observed frequencies

 ## Overview